camunda/camunda-docs/docs/product-manuals/clients/cli-client/index.md

   cancel      Cancel resource
-  complete    Complete a resource create      Create resources deploy      Creates new workflow defined by provided BPMN file as workflowPath fail        Fail a resource generate    Generate documentation help        Help about any command
+  complete    Complete a resource create      Create resources deploy      Creates new process defined by provided BPMN file as processPath fail        Fail a resource generate    Generate documentation help        Help about any command